 People can be extremely reluctant to reveal their mental struggles because of the potential impact on their career and relationships.
 And so they fight on two fronts – managing the condition itself, and trying to present a “normal” façade to the rest of the world.

-Their resulting isolation and growing sense of worthlessness can be devastating, as highlighted by the World Health Organization in its resources for World Mental Health Day 2019.
+Their resulting isolation and growing sense of worthlessness can be devastating, as highlighted by the World Health Organization.

 Mental Health at Work